RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [Uberdoc](https://github.com/sbrosinski/uberdoc) by Stephan Brosinski is a wrapper script for Pandoc which provides a build system to turn a number of markdown files (chapters) into large documents.

 - [Xmindoc](https://github.com/sky-y/xmindoc) is a wrapper script for Pandoc which converts XMind mindmaps to any documents that are available in Pandoc.

-- [pdc](https://github.com/bk/pdc) is a command line wrapper for pandoc which makes it possible to completely control the conversion process from the first YAML meta block in the input document(s), including multiple output formats at the same time, templates, pre- and post-processors, etc.

 ### Using pandoc with ConTeXt